Skip to main content

 • Lowering the waterline to expose the tile

-• Cleaning and restoring grout lines
+• Cleaning grout lines

 Most cleanings can be completed in a single day, and unlike DIY scraping or harsh chemical treatments, professional methods avoid cracking the tile or eroding grout.